 - Who you are

 Knowing what your business is about is key.
 What do you offer your customers and what will you offer in the future?
 You don’t want a name to limit you in location and services.
 It’s also important to know your audience and the type of name that will resonate with them.

 Research of your competitors’ names is one of the first steps.
 It’s then best to choose a name that is different.
 You don’t want to sound too similar to a competitor just down the road from you.

 Brainstorm to make an initial list of names writing down all the ideas you can think of.
 Try to remember your Unique Selling Point (USP), your product, your audience, adjectives to describe what you do, your location and perhaps your own name.

 - The alphabet

 Remember that a lot of directory lists are ordered alphabetically.
 If you can be in the A section or even start your business name with a number it could mean your business is chosen more frequently.
 However, your name should still make sense for your business.

 Many business owners choose to use their own name or initials.
 The issue here is this doesn’t say anything about what your business does or its USP unless you are already famous!
 Also, including your own name in your business name might make selling your business much more difficult.
 There are particular industries, such as Accounting, where it has become the norm to name a business in this way.

 - Creating a new word

 Common phrases, slang words and idioms that are used in the industry can be useful.
 But a completely made up word may need a lot of explaining.
-Try namemesh.com – Namemesh is a great tool that combines words and displays them immediately.
+Try http://www.naminum.com/ – Naminum to get variations on the words you want to use.